PabloSarro/Optimizing-Graph-Modularity-for-Clustering/README.md

 Finally, a series of graph examples are also included along with examples of output .clu files, resulting from the execution of the main program.

 > [!NOTE]
-> To change the graph, one must go to the Main.java file, change the filePath variable and include the graph file (in .net format) in the main directory.
+> To obtain a suboptimal community partition of a certain graph, go to the Main.java file, include the graph file (in .net format) in the main directory and change the filePath variable to the name of the graph .clu file.

 # Resolution: